mikedouglas/bamboo/projects/reverseHN.md

 title: reverseHN
 date: 2011 July 10
 author: Mike Douglas
+description: Find the news.yc discussion thread for any page on the web.
 ---

 If you’re at all like me, you’ve probably got 16+ browser tabs open at